fauxtix/MauiRecipesApp/README.md

 ## Functionalities

 - Search recipes by Region
-- Within Region, search for an ingredient
+- Search for an ingredient (within Region, or not)

+  You may select 10, 20 or 30 recipes from the Api

 ## Educational Purpose